 string uriString = uri.AbsoluteUri;

 SARIF consumers SHALL NOT normalize ".." segments out of a path.
-A consumer SHALL treat distinct portions of paths up to and including the rightmost ".." segment as unique directories on the file system, even if [RFC3986] normalization would produce identical paths.
+A consumer SHOULD reject paths that contain ".." segments, otherwise a consumer SHALL treat distinct portions of paths up to and including the rightmost ".." segment as unique directories on the file system, even if [RFC3986] normalization would produce identical paths.

 EXAMPLE 3: Consider the following three URIs: